certifiedbice/Employer-Technical-Challenges/README.md

 **Make Typography Responsive**
 - I did not struggle with this module.

+### CSS Flexbox

+**Introduction to the CSS Flexbox Challenges**
+- I did not struggle with this module.

+**Use display: flex to Position Two Boxes**
+- I did not struggle with this module.

+**Add Flex Superpowers to the Tweet Embed**
+- I did not struggle with this module.

+**Use the flex-direction Property to Make a Row**
+- I did not struggle with this module.

+**Apply the flex-direction Property to Create Rows in the Tweet Embed**
+- I did not struggle with this module.

+**Use the flex-direction Property to Make a Column**
+- I did not struggle with this module.

+**Apply the flex-direction Property to Create a Column in the Tweet Embed**
+- I did not struggle with this module.

+**Align Elements Using the justify-content Property**
+- I did not struggle with this module.

+**Use the justify-content Property in the Tweet Embed**
+- I did not struggle with this module.

+**Align Elements Using the align-items Property**
+- I did not struggle with this module.

+**Use the align-items Property in the Tweet Embed**
+- I did not struggle with this module.

+**Use the flex-wrap Property to Wrap a Row or Column**
+- I did not struggle with this module.

+**Use the flex-shrink Property to Shrink Items**
+- I did not struggle with this module.

+**Use the flex-grow Property to Expand Items**
+- I did not struggle with this module.

+**Use the flex-basis Property to Set the Initial Size of an Item**
+- I did not struggle with this module.

+**Use the flex Shorthand Property**
+- I did not struggle with this module.

+**Use the order Property to Rearrange Items**
+- I did not struggle with this module.

+**Use the align-self Property**
+- I did not struggle with this module.

 ## Javascript Algorithms and Data Structures Certification (300 hours)

 ### Basic Javascript